akkartik/mu/Readme.md

   /disp32)` in C syntax.

 In the last three cases, one exception occurs when the `/rm32` argument contains `4`.
-Rather than encoding register `ESP`, it means the address is provided by three _whole new_ arguments (`/base`, `/index` and `/scale`) in a _totally_ different way (where `<<` is the left-shift operator):
+Rather than encoding register `esp`, it means the address is provided by three _whole new_ arguments (`/base`, `/index` and `/scale`) in a _totally_ different way (where `<<` is the left-shift operator):